Rakshitsaini-o-src/OneEateries/README.md

 It's a work in progress.Currently, it includes feature of showing and adding of restaurant and menu Item.
 ##Installation
 * go inside the directory through a terminal
-* type ./mvnw clean package(linux/mac) / mvnw clean package(windows)
-* then cd target
+* For Mac/Linux type `./mvnw package && java -jar target/OneEateries-0.0.1-SNAPSHOT.jar`
-* java -jar OneEateries-0.0.1-SNAPSHOT.jar
+* For Windows `mvnw package && java -jar target/OneEateries-0.0.1-SNAPSHOT.jar`
 * this will start the server

 ##Created simple get and post request for restaurant using spring boot